Marvin-Novi/Netflix-Wiki/README.md

 That's it!
 You've successfully installed and started your Node.js project.
 Enjoy working on your application!

-PLEASE CREATE A `Configuration.js` FILE in the `src` WITH YOUR OWN RAPID API KEYS AND FIREBASE KEYS!
+PLEASE MODIFY `.env` WITH YOUR OWN RAPID API KEYS AND FIREBASE KEYS!

 # Installing the Application detailed explanation: